 This new threshold is expected to eliminate CBAM obligations for approximately 182,000, or 90 per cent, of importers, many of which are small and medium-sized enterprises (SMEs).
 The adjustment is anticipated to save around €1.12 billion in administrative costs while still covering over 99 per cent of emissions.
 The Parliament also noted in its press release that safeguards have been included to ensure this figure and to prevent circumvention of the rules.

-In addition, the co-legislators agreed on several changes designed to simplify processes related to the CBAM, including the authorisation process, the calculation of emissions, verification rules, and the financial liability of authorised CBAM declarants.
-The press release also says that anti-abuse provisions will be strengthened.
+According to the press releases of co-legislators, they also agreed on several changes designed to simplify processes related to the CBAM, including the authorisation process, the data collection, the calculation of emissions, verification rules, the financial liability of authorised CBAM declarants and the claim by CBAM declarants for carbon prices paid in third countries where goods are produced.
+An agreement was also reached on penalties and on the rules regarding indirect customs representatives.

 Next steps